seo4ajax/django-s4a/README.md

 Copy the seo4ajax.py file in your project root.

-Set the `S4A_TOKEN` environment variable with the SEO4Ajax token of your site.

 Add the middleware in the `MIDDLEWARE` list in settings.py, e.g.

     MIDDLEWARE = [